Car Insurance Guide

 Third Party, Fire & Theft (TPFT)

+There's also a middle option called Third Party, Fire & Theft (TPFT).
+This covers everything in third party coverage plus theft and fire damage.
 However, TPFT does NOT cover damage from accidents.
 This option is less common in Malaysia but may be suitable for some drivers.

 Cost Comparison